|The Hannibal & St. Joseph Railroad was the first railroad to cross Missouri starting in Hannibal in the |

 than Leavenworth or St. Joseph as the dominant city in the region.

 The Chicago, Burlington and Quincy Railroad had used the railroad for through traffic to Chicago almost from

 the start and in 1883 it formally acquired it.
 The connection by rail between Hannibal and St. Joseph remained

 in place for about 125 years.
 On March 2, 1970, the railroad became the property of the Burlington Northern

 Railroad after the Chicago Burlington & Quincy merged with three other railroads to form the new company.

 However during the mid-1980s, the railroad discontinued service from Brookfield westward to St. Joseph.

 Today, a four mile stretch of track between Brookfield and Laclede remains in place and is primarily used for

-to St. Joseph now runs southwest toward Kansas City.
-The tracks from Laclede westward to St. Joseph are no
+west to St. Joseph now runs southwest toward Kansas City.
+The tracks from Laclede westward to St. Joseph

-longer in place, while the tracks from Brookfield eastward toward the Mississippi River are still in use today by
+are no longer in place, while the tracks from Brookfield eastward toward the Mississippi River are still in use

 Terminals in blue above are locations where Robert E Jacobs worked for the Chicago Burlington & Quincy as a